Change/Migrate PostgreSQL to MS-SQL Server

 To check the TCP Port settings open SQL Configuration Manager:

-2. To migrate database from PostgreSQL to MSSQL with all data intact:
+4. To migrate the database from PostgreSQL to Microsoft SQL with all data intact:

-Enter the command "changeDB.bat" to migrate database with data intact.
+5. Open Command Prompt and navigate to <RecoveryManager Plus Home>\bin.
+Enter changeDB.bat command to migrate the database with the data intact.

 (OR)